Role Quality Manager

 • Setting up and maintaining end product specifications.

-• Archiving and supervising the completeness and actuality of the purchase specifications and supplier statements.
+• Archiving and supervising the completeness and actuality of the purchase specifications and statements.
 Assessing the performance of suppliers.

 Job requirements

-• MBO+ or HBO food technology or equivalent;
+• MBO+ or HBO food or equivalent;

 • Tenacious and proactive attitude;